ehsar/f-playwright/README.md

 # f-playwright

 This is a custom web automation framework built on top of Playwright.
-This framework is still under development.
-This framework included :
+This custom framework included :

 ✅ Page Object Model (POM)

 ✅ Step logger for Xray